Qubit States Based on Fractional Vortices in $0-\pi$ Josephson Junctions: Theory

 \subsection{Flux qubit}

-The flux qubit is based on currents induced by an external magnetic field applied to a superconducting loop containing a Josephson junction.
+The flux qubit is based on currents induced by an external magnetic field applied to a superconducting loop containing a Josephson junction. \cite{orlando1999,mooij1999}

 The potential energy is given by \beq U(\phi)=-E_J\cos(2\pi\frac{\Phi}{\Phi_0})+\frac{(\Phi-\Phi_e)^2}{2L} \eeq $U(\Phi)$ is a parabola modulated by a sinusoidal.
 Only the lowest energy in each well is important.
-When $\Phi_e>\Phi_0/2$ then the right potential well has lower energy favoring a counter clockwise circulating current that pushes the total flux to $\Phi_0$.
+When $\Phi_e>\Phi_0/2$ then the right potential well has lower energy favoring a counterclockwise circulating current that pushes the total flux to $\Phi_0$.
 When $\Phi_e<\Phi_0/2$ then the left potential well has lower energy favoring a clockwise circulating current that pushes the total flux to $0$.
 When $\Phi_e=\Phi_0/2$ the energy levels are resonant.
-This correspond to a superposition of clockwise an counterclockwise supercurrent flowing simultaneously in the circuit.
 The degenerate energy levels at $\Phi_e=\Phi_0/2$ become coupled by quantum tunneling through the potential barrier between the two states.
 As a result of this coupling the degenerate energy levels are split.
-A superposition of clockwise and counter-clockwise suprecurrent arises in the circuit.
+A superposition of clockwise and counter-clockwise supercurrent arises in the circuit.